synthesized-io/fairlens/README.md

 - [Legal consensus regarding biases and fairness in machine learning in Europe and the US](https://www.synthesized.io/post/discrimination-by-artificial-intelligence-2)
 - [Fairness and biases in machine learning and their impact on banking and insurance](https://www.synthesized.io/post/fairness-and-biases-in-machine-learning-and-their-impact-on-banking-and-insurance)
 - [Fairness and algorithmic biases in machine learning and recommendations to enterprise](https://www.synthesized.io/post/fairness-and-algorithmic-biases-in-machine-learning-and-recommendations)

+## Core Features

+Some of the main features of Fairlens are:

+- **Measuring Bias** - FairLens can be used to measure the extent and significance of biases in datasets using a wide range of statistical distances and metrics.

+- **Sensitive Attribute and Proxy Detection** -  Data Scientists may be unaware of protected or sensitive attributes in their data, and potentially hidden correlations between these columns and other non-protected columns in their data.
+FairLens can quickly identify sensitive columns and flag hidden correlations and the non-sensitive proxies.

+- **Visualization Tools** - FairLens has a range of tools that be used to generate meaningful and descriptive diagrams of different distributions in the dataset before delving further in to quantify them.
+For instance, FairLens can be used to visualize the distribution of a target with respect to different sensitive demographics, or a correlation heatmap.

+- **Fairness Scorer** - The fairness scorer is a simple tool which data scientists can use to get started with FairLens.
+It is designed to just take in a dataset and a target variable and to automatically generate a report highlighting hidden biases, correlations, and containing various diagrams.

+The goal of FairLens is to enable data scientists to gain a deeper understanding of their data, and helps to to ensure fair and ethical use of data in analysis and machine learning tasks.
+The insights gained from FairLens can be harnessed by the [Bias Mitigation](https://www.synthesized.io/post/synthesized-mitigates-bias-in-data) feature of the [Synthesized](https://synthesized.io) platform, which is able to automagically remove bias using the power of synthetic data.

 ## Installation